 Pros and cons of living in a single-family home

 If you’re considering a single-family home, there are some major advantages and disadvantages to be aware of.
-Pros and cons, however, can vary depending on where you live and the type of single-family home you’re considering.
-So, make sure to consider how this list lines up with your unique situation.

 Who are single-family homes best for?

-|House Type||Who it’s right for:|
+|House type||Who it’s right for|

-|Apartment||Apartments are suited for anyone looking to stay in a prime location for a cheaper price near shopping, restaurant and entertainment centers, often at a more affordable cost than buying a condo or single-family home.|
+|Apartment||Apartments are well suited for anyone looking to stay in a prime location near shopping, restaurants and entertainment options, often at a more affordable cost than buying a condo or single-family home.|

-|Condominium||Condos appeal to those looking for a lower-maintenance living, home with a sense of security, opportunities to be social with neighbors, among other factors.|
+|Condominium||Condos appeal to those looking for lower-maintenance living, and a home with a sense of security and opportunities to be social with neighbors, among other factors.|

-|Townhouse||Townhouses are a particularly good option or first-time homebuyers or other budget-minded home buyers who want more space than typically afforded in a condo.|
+|Townhouse||Townhouses are a particularly good option for first-time homebuyers or other budget-minded buyers who want more space than typically offered in a condo.|

-|Modular home||Modular homes are enticing to empty-nesters looking to downsize, couples looking for backyard units, like tiny homes or families looking to upgrade their dated properties in nice but expensive neighborhoods.|
+|Modular home||Modular homes are enticing to empty-nesters looking to downsize, couples looking for backyard units like tiny homes or families looking to upgrade their dated properties in nice but expensive neighborhoods.|

-|Single-family home||Single-family homes are best for families who prefer a huge yard and plenty of room to spread out.
-Others still prefer a low-maintenance condo or townhome that includes benefits like landscaping, snow removal and exterior maintenance.|
+|Single-family home||Single-family homes are best for families who prefer a big yard, privacy and plenty of room to spread out, and who can afford the maintenance and upkeep.|

-|Multi-family home||Multi-family homes are best for those who are interested in getting into real estate investing and are comfortable with the added responsibility and time commitment that comes with being a landlord.|
+|Multi-family home||Multi-family homes are good for those who are interested in getting into real estate investing and are comfortable with the added responsibility and time commitment that comes with being a landlord.|

-|Bungalow home||At between 1,000 and 2,000 square feet, bungalows are a great option for young families looking for a starter home or retirees hoping to downsize in a home without stairs, or single homeowners who want the single-family home lifestyle without managing a huge property.|
+|Bungalow home||At between 1,000 and 2,000 square feet, bungalows are a great option for young families looking for a starter home, retirees hoping to downsize or homeowners who want the single-family-home lifestyle without managing a huge property.|

 |Ranch home||Ranch homes are ideal for anyone who prefers single-story living.
-Singles, couples and families with children can find something to love about a ranch home.|
+Singles, couples and large families alike can find something to love about a ranch home.|